AdenaGH/PhotoPillApp/README.md

 # PhotoPill
 PhotoPill is an app that will allow users to enter basic information about a pill (such as color, imprint, shape, size, etc.) to find the name of the pill.
 Data is pulled from the RxNorm API to find possible matches for inputted user data.

+## Installation instructions
+1. Navigate to the main page of this repository.
+2. Click on "Code", and download the ZIP.
+3. Open in IDE of your choice.
+We suggest VSCode.
+4. If using VSCode, choose a simulator from the bottom right and hit run in the tab menu.
+5. To install to an iOS device (MacOS required) , click on the "iOS" folder in VSCode, right click on the .workspace file to show in Finder, and double click the file to open in XCode.
+Connect your phone to your Mac device, then hit "run".

 ## Release Notes